Joe Buck: NFL on Fox

-Soon after arriving at Fox, Buck became the play-by-play man on the network's #4 NFL broadcast team, with Tim Green as his color commentator.
-After three years, he stopped doing NFL games to concentrate on his baseball duties full-time.
-During the 2001 season, Buck occasionally filled in for Curt Menefee as the network's number-six play-by-play man.
+Soon after arriving at Fox, Buck became the play-by-play man on Fox's #4 NFL broadcast team, with Tim Green as his color commentator.
+After four years, he stopped doing NFL games to concentrate on his baseball duties full-time.
+During the 2001 season, Buck occasionally filled in for Curt Menefee as Fox's number-six play-by-play man.

 Buck became Fox's top play-by-play man in 2002, replacing Pat Summerall.
 For many seasons, he was teamed with Troy Aikman as color commentator and Erin Andrews as the sideline reporter.
 (Buck also worked with Cris Collinsworth from 2002 to 2004, before the latter's move to Showtime, NFL Network, and NBC.)
 Buck is only the third announcer to handle a television network's lead MLB and NFL coverage in the same year (following NBC's Curt Gowdy and ABC's Al Michaels).
 By 2002, his Fox duties forced him to cut his local Cardinals schedule to 25 games.
 (Eventually, Buck left the Cardinals altogether to join Fox Sports "full-time" in 2008.)
 Notable games he called included Super Bowl XLII, Miracle at the New Meadowlands, Super Bowl LI, the Minneapolis Miracle, and the final Green Bay Packers home game in Milwaukee at County Stadium.

 During the 2006 season, Buck briefly hosted Fox's pre-game show Fox NFL Sunday, with him and Curt Menefee jointly replacing James Brown.
 To accommodate his involvement, the show began to broadcast on-site from the location of Fox's top game of the week.
-In 2007, Buck stepped down as host to focus on his play-by-play duties, and Fox NFL Sunday reverted back to primarily being broadcast from Fox Sports' studios in Los Angeles.
+In 2007, Buck stepped down as host to focus on his play-by-play duties, and Fox NFL Sunday reverted to primarily being broadcast from Fox Sports' studios in Los Angeles.

 Two-sport, same-day doubleheader

-On October 14, 2012, Buck called a doubleheader, first with the New York Giants-San Francisco 49ers game at 4:25 PM, then traveled via trolley for the seven-mile journey across town to call Game 1 of the NLCS between the St. Louis Cardinals and the San Francisco Giants.
+On October 14, 2012, Buck called a doubleheader, first with the New York Giants-San Francisco 49ers game at Candlestick Park at 1:25 p.m.
+PDT, then traveled via trolley for the seven-mile journey up the west shore of the San Francisco Bay to call Game 1 of the NLCS between the St. Louis Cardinals and the San Francisco Giants at AT&T Park at 5:15 p.m.
+PDT.

-The opportunity presented itself again on October 28, 2018, when Fox would carry the Green Bay Packers and Los Angeles Rams from the Los Angeles Memorial Coliseum as its featured NFL game before Game 5 of the 2018 World Series, to be played five miles away at Dodger Stadium.
+The opportunity presented itself again on October 28, 2018, when Fox would carry the Green Bay Packers and Los Angeles Rams from the Los Angeles Memorial Coliseum as its featured NFL game before Game 5 of the 2018 World Series between the Boston Red Sox and the Los Angeles Dodgers, to be played five miles away at Dodger Stadium.
 However, Buck chose to concentrate on baseball, citing traffic concerns in Los Angeles and already being busy calling the NFL and MLB simultaneously.
-Thom Brennaman, who has served as Buck's fill-in during the MLB postseason in the past, handled the Packers-Rams game.
+Thom Brennaman, who had served as Buck's fill-in during the MLB postseason in the past, handled the Packers-Rams game.